 (i) where the offer relates to units, particulars of the names and addresses of the persons in whom the shares represented by the units are vested, the date of and the parties to any document defining the terms on which those shares are held, and an address in Western Australia where that document or a copy thereof can be inspected.

-In this subsection the expression “company” means the company by which the shares to which the statement relates were or are to be issued.
+In this subsection the expression company means the company by which the shares to which the statement relates were or are to be issued.

 (4) If any person knowingly acts, or incites, causes, or procures any person to act, in contravention of this section, he shall be liable to a fine not exceeding $200, and in the case of a second or subsequent offence to imprisonment for a term not exceeding 12 months or to a fine not exceeding $200, or to both such imprisonment and fine.